 - May lower blood sugar levels.
 Test tube studies have shown echinacea to lower blood sugar levels.

 - Reduce anxiety.
-Studies have shown echinacea to have a positive effect on feelings of anxiety on both humans and rats.
+Studies have shown echinacea to have a positive effect on feelings of anxiety in both humans and rats.

 - Reduce inflammation.
-Studies have shown echinacea was able to reduce excess inflammation.
+Studies have shown that echinacea was able to reduce excess inflammation.

 Ways to Eat Echinacea

-The Evergreen Huckleberry fruit is usually eaten by themselves, are made into jam or cooked with.
+The Evergreen Huckleberry fruit is usually eaten by itself, made into jam, or cooked with.